jholmes17/dh_fractionation/README.md

 I used all of these, but anyone trying to use my code should only need to use these if the goal is to make a significant change to the model before using it.

-(0a) HDO_crosssection.py: Uses data for HDO cross sections from Cheng+1999 and Cheng+2004 to fully extrapolate to missing wavelengths ~121 and 220 nm.
+(0a) `HDO_crosssection.py`: Uses data for HDO cross sections from Cheng+1999 and Cheng+2004 to fully extrapolate to missing wavelengths ~121 and 220 nm.
 Figure S1 in paper.

-(0b) OD_crosssection.py - TODO: create file from sandbox.
-Smashes together OD cross section data between 115-180 nm from Nee 1985 with OH cross sections from Barfield 1972.
+(0b) `OD_crosssection.py` - Smashes together OD cross section data between 115-180 nm from Nee 1985 with OH cross sections from Barfield 1972.
 Figure S2.

-(0c) SolarCycle.ipynb
+NOTE: this file doesn't exist yet, the code is buried in a jupyter notebook.
+I'll get it in here I promise.

-Scales data on solar irradiance by wavelength from Earth orbiters for solar mean conditions to Mars' orbit.
+(0c) `SolarCycle.ipynb`: Scales data on solar irradiance by wavelength from Earth orbiters for solar mean conditions to Mars' orbit.

 (1) Model files - required

-(1a) converge_new_file.jl
+(1a) `converge_new_file.jl`

 This can be used to either (1) converge a new atmosphere with a different altitudinal extent, starting from a converged file for a 0-200 km atmosphere, or (2) use the default 250 km atmosphere to run a simulation for given temperature or water vapor parameters.
 It can also be used to test different atmospheric D/H ratios and values of escape of O in #/cm^2/s, but I only used those for testing and did not include in the paper.